projetmbc-tools/for-dev/src2prod/README.md

 About `src2prod`
 ----------------

-This module allows to code ???? projects
+This module is useful for people who like to use directly a `src` folder to develop projects and to publish the final product with a "thin" version of the `src` folder.

-using small units of codes.
-The final product will be produced automatically.
+1st exampkeFor python projects

 <!-- :tutorial-START: -->